-The idea is fairly simple: in the fall of 2019 we’re giving away a micro:bit to every 6th grader in Putnam County through the four Putnam County school systems and the Putnam County Public Library.
+The idea is fairly simple: in the fall of 2019 we gave away a micro:bit to every 6th grader in Putnam County through the four Putnam County school systems and the Putnam County Public Library.
+Since then we’ve provided these kits to other organizations in our area.
 You may also be interested in our CoderDojo and Pi Makers meetup.

 - Our Frequently Asked Questions (FAQ) about the PCMI may help.

-- The PCMI kit instructions, along with a kit parts list.
+- The PCMI kit instructions we included, along with a kit parts list.

 Funding Provided By: